 In fact, any kind of quantum dancing (fields, operators, etc.) will eventually lead to the determinism, and there is no way escape from it.
 It does not take too many steps to erase the quantum-ness.

-B. All important quantum parameters can be derived in the axiomatic physics deterministically.
+B. All important quantum parameters can be derived from the axiomatic physics deterministically.

 The most important quantum parameters for the construction of this universe are the Cabibbo angle, the Weinberg angle and the Fine structure constant (Alpha).
 And, they can all be derived deterministically in the axiomatic physics.
 Please read the article “Axiomatic physics, the revolutionary physics epistemology, http://prebabel.blogspot.com/2012/05/axiomatic-physics-revolutionary-physics.html” for details.